 Will my online and mobile banking change?

-A: Not initially.
+A: Nothing will change until September 29th.
 During the transition period, you will continue to use the same login credentials to access online and mobile banking.
 You will be notified well in advance of any changes that might affect you.

 Will my debit card still work?